 Go on grudging with your enemies or not.
 Go with what you want.
 It’s your choice.
 It’s your life.
-Most importantly, death brings everybody together.
-You start to realize it once somebody dies.
+Death might perhaps bring everybody together.

 It is a cycle of togetherness.
 You born, you live, and you die.
 A baby is born.
 We are brought together with happiness.
-When somebody dies, we are brought together with sadness.
+When somebody dies, we might possibly come together with sadness.